Maternity leave and pay

 If you prevent an employee from returning to work, she may make a complaint of unfair dismissal and sex discrimination to an industrial and fair employment tribunal.

-If she returns to work but you don't give her old job back, she may:
+If she returns to work but you do not give her old job back, she may:

 • resign and claim constructive dismissal